rpvnwnkl/JourneyPlanner/README.md

 * Takes into account weather patterns, traffic patterns, daylight, and other driving conditions
 * Focus is as tool for longer trips, shorter trips would not see as much benefit

+##Questions:
-Is open weather data available
+* Is open weather data available?
-Does google's nav features export
+* Does google's nav features export?
-Is historical rush hour traffic available (traffic flow data)
+* Is historical rush hour traffic available (traffic flow data)
+* what factors affect driving pleasantness?